 - One arrow for quick permission setting and one for hiding the top banner

-- A question mark for accessing the quick guide, the Barium Live Help Center and contact information to the Barium Live support.
+- A question mark for accessing the quick guide, Process Automation Help Center, and contact information to Process Automation support.

 - Four badges, one for Version control, one for Meta data, one for Validation and one for Bookmarks